harriliu/harriliu/README.md

 - Debugging life: ████████ 40%
 - Dad jokes that land successfully: █ 5%

-> "In our house, we don't say 'I love you' - we say 'I cleaned your dataset and normalized all the variables' which means the same thing."

 🔍 Looking to collaborate on projects that make the world better for the next generation!